 ANITA KELLEY (Roxie) has performed in numerous stage productions in Tahoe and Carson Valley, and in the short films 10 Syllables and Three Clicks.
-Favorite roles include the eccentric Madame Arcati in Blithe Spirit, Hannah and Diana in California Suite, Johnna in August Osage County, The Grand Duchess in You Can’t Take It With You, and The Pedant in The Taming of the Shrew.
+Favorite roles include the eccentric Madame Arcati in Blithe Spirit, Hannah and Diana in California Suite, Johnna in August: Osage County, The Grand Duchess in You Can’t Take It With You, and The Pedant in The Taming of the Shrew.
 Her most recent appearance onstage was as Mrs. Phelps in WNMTC’s production of Matilda, the Musical at the Bob Boldrick Theater in Carson City.

-HALEY M. HWANG lives in Chicago and spends her days drinking coffee and weaving tall tales.
-She has a passion for writing Asian historical fiction, often infusing her stories with diverse characters, martial arts fighting and concubines.
+HALEY HWANG lives in Chicago and spends her days drinking coffee and weaving tall tales.
+She has a passion for writing Asian historical fiction, often infusing her stories with diverse characters, martial arts fighting, and concubines.
 Her short fiction has been published in Volumes 7 and 8 of 72 Hours of Insanity and The Horror Tree’s Trembling With Terror Anthology.
 Her creative nonfiction has been published in The New York Times, which was included in the print anthology Tiny Love Stories.
 She has won screenwriting competitions and is currently writing her first feature screenplay.

 FREDERICK HAMPTON grew up in California’s San Joaquin Valley.
 Now, he is a transplanted Nevadan, working at an accidental career in administrative services.
 His short fiction has appeared in The Missouri Review.
-He has written and directed a few short films, and works often with Proscenium Players, Inc. and Brewery Arts Center.
+He has written and directed a few short films, and works often with PPI and Brewery Arts Center.
 A graduate of UC Davis, he studied fiction writing and poetry with Clarence Major, Carolyn Kizer, and Charles Grosel.
 He lives in Carson City with his son and is at work on a novel and other short stories.

-SCOTT YOUNG is a filmmaker that specializes in short competition films.
-In the last 8-years, many of his films have taken top awards in the competitions they were produced for.
+SCOTT YOUNG is a filmmaker that specializes in short films.
+In the last 8-years, many of his films have taken top awards in the competitions for which they were produced.
 He spends his down time between films writing and taking odd jobs as film editor.
-Currently, besides overseeing the writing team on Secrets of Harridge House, he is also putting the finishing touches on a new television pilot and getting ready to break ground on a new comedy screenplay.
-A film school grad from Cal State Northridge, Scott resides in southern Arizona, but is planning to relocate back to the Los Angeles area before the end of the year.
+Currently, besides overseeing the writing on Secrets of Harridge House, he is also putting the finishing touches on a new television pilot and getting ready to break ground on a new comedy screenplay.
+A film school grad from Cal State Northridge, Scott resides in Los Angeles.

 JOHN ADAMS (he/him/his) is an author from Kansas City.
 He writes about teenage detectives, pelican-people, robo-butlers, cursed cowboys, and bear nuns.
-His plays have been produced by Alphabet Soup (2018, 2020) and the 6×10 Play Festival (2016) and selected for readings at the William Inge Theater Festival (2020) and the Midwest Dramatists Conference (2017-2019).
+His plays have been produced by Alphabet Soup and the 6×10 Play Festival and selected for readings at the William Inge Theater Festival and the Midwest Dramatists Conference.
 His short stories have been published by Australian Writers’ Centre, Bowery Gothic, Dream of Shadows, Fat Cat Magazine, Intrinsick, SERIAL Magazine, and Weird Christmas.
 He won the Johnson County Library Imagine Your Story Writing Contest, was Runner-Up in The Story Engine’s Microfiction Contest, and has been shortlisted by Furious Fiction and The Molotov Cocktail’s Flash Monster Contest.
 He performs with That’s No Movie, a multi-genre Improv team.
-Find John online at https://johnamusesnoone.com/ and on Twitter @JohnAmusesNoOne
+Find John at John Adams, Writer and on Twitter.